atomecorp/atome/documentation/tutorials/enhance_atome.md

 adding a js functionality
 	how to communicate with ruby

-create a complex api using js ruby and callback
+create a complex api using js, ruby and a callback
 -

 - 1 create a new file in /www/public/js/atome_libraries/ ex: "dummy_helper.js"